-That structure and grammar provides an entire atmospheric tone to the events and people involved.
-That isn’t happenstance or an accident.
-Not two books in a row.
+That structure and grammar provide an entire atmospheric tone to the events and people involved.
+That isn’t happenstance or an accident, not two books in a row.

-To ignore that as a factual piece of structural intent, whether you like that writing style or not (which, again is completely valid either way), is to ignore a fact.
+To ignore that as a factual piece of structural intent, whether you like that writing style or not (which, again is entirely valid either way), is to ignore a fact.

-- There are faces you make when you read certain books of a certain nature- books you shouldn’t eat when you are reading them?
-Like parts of Girls with Sharp Sticks/Razor Hearts,- these pieces of horror- that you will make for large chunks of Burn Our Bodies Down.
+- There are faces you make when you read particular books of precise nature- books you shouldn’t eat when you are reading them?
+Like parts of Girls with Sharp Sticks/Razor Hearts– these pieces of horror- that you will make for large chunks of Burn Our Bodies Down.
 I’m afraid my face might stay this way.
-I’m making it now and I’m not even reading the damn thing.
+I’m making it now, and I’m not even reading the damn thing.

 - It is disturbing.

 - The heart of the matter- relationships.
 At the heart of both books are relationships—different relationships, but relationships none-the-less.

 Ultimately it is the differences between Wilder Girls and Burn Our Bodies Down that make the latter a far superior book.
 And for anyone who doesn’t know (whether through my review of it or just generally speaking), my love of Wilder Girls?
 That is saying quite a lot.

 In the context of genres, I would imagine (imagine because I have not written a book), it is easier to generate the level of horror and disturbance created in these books when writing one more along the lines of Wilder Girls.
 The ball so-to-speak is in the author’s court.
 Everything is playing by Power’s rules.
 She created the island, the tox, and the rules by which it lives, infects and grows.
 What happens to the girls and the cascading effects are in her hands.
 She gets to determine these pieces.